gabobaxx/typescript-nodejs-mongodb-restapi-jwt/README.md

 # TYPESCRIPT, NODEJS & MONGODB CRUD :rocket:

-This is a template project using TS.
+This is a project using TS, NODEJS, MONGODB, PASSPORT and JSON WEB TOKENS.

 ## Technologies used for this project :computer: